-If you noticed a sudden influx of tiny fruit flies flying or crawling around the soil of plants, especially after watering, you probably have a fungus gnat problem.
+If you noticed a sudden influx of tiny fruit flies flying or crawling around the soil of plants, especially after watering, you probably have house plant gnats.
 Fungus gnats are attracted to moist soil and can breed and spread fast.
 The larvae feeds on organic matter and in severe cases, can feed on the roots of plants.
 They're also highly annoying.

 Further down in this blog, we will list how to get rid of gnats on plants and the best methods to prevent fungus gnats.